entrity/stackedit-computer-vision/papers-read/Currently Reading.md

 Learning tasks in isolation ignores useful relationships.
 Model aware of relationships requires less supervision and computation (than multiple models, one for each task).

+> Unlike multi-task learning, we explicitly model the relations among tasks and extract a meta-structure.

 # [Evolution of Visual Odometry Techniques](https://arxiv.org/pdf/1804.11142.pdf)

 # [Object Discovery in Videos as Foreground Motion Clustering](https://arxiv.org/pdf/1812.02772.pdf)